DanDobrick/blog/README.md

 - Change thor functions to be `thor draft publish` and `thor draft create`
 - Split up css into different files.
 - Fix broken css on tags page when there are multiple lines of tags
-- Get a generic image for "no_image" posts
 - Update thor create function to allow for interactive mode (make default if no args given to script)
 - Make thor script executable
 - Rewrite thor script in another language